Lhx94As/Awesome-Spoken-Language-Identification/README.md

 # Awesome-Spoken-Language-Identification
 A spoken LID repository, mainly focuses on conference papers since they are updated quickly.
-I made this repository to help people who are working alone for LID and fresh to this area.
+I made this repository to help people who are working alone for LID or fresh to this area.
 So feel free to discuss with me by email, etc.

 **Updated descriptions for some papers.
 For those I didn't, either I forgot what it is exactly about or the title is too straightforward.**
-**A pytorch x-vector implementation was put in this repo, yet I recommend more the asv-subtools and kaldi recipe, theirs are better**
+**A pytorch x-vector implementation was put in this repo, yet I recommend more the asv-subtools, espnet, and kaldi recipe, they are better**
 # News:
-1. The interspeech 2022 will be held in late September.
+1. The interspeech 2022 will be held in late September in Korea.
 2. JSTSP held a special issue for self-supervised learning for speech signal processing, papers may be released soon.
 3. NIST LRE 2022 is calling for participation.
+4. ICASSP 2023 is calling for papers.

 # Recommended conferences&Journals: